 As an Employee unless your contract says otherwise the only statutory requirement is that after one month's service you must give at least one weeks notice.

 If my Employer only employs one or two people does he still have to comply with Employment regulations?

 Whilst there are a few Employment regulations that are dependent on the number of Employees the vast majority are not.
 If you think your Employer is trying to avoid implementing regulations on this basis you should seek advice as the chances are they should be complying with them.

 How can I pay my legal fees?

 We are aware that the question of legal fees can be particularly worrying at a time when your Employment may be at risk.
 Therefore, our Employment lawyers will discuss at the outset the potential costs and the best way for these to be funded.
-In certain circumstances we may be able to offer a No Win No Fee type of agreement.

 What you can be sure of is that we will be upfront and honest about potential costs so that there are no hidden surprises and you can make a fully informed decision.